twbs/bootstrap/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

-With v3.1, we're moving from the Apache 2 to the MIT license for the Bootstrap code (not the docs).
-Please see the [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md) for more information.

 ## Community